rr-/mdsm/README.md

-I made it because I wanted to receive e-mail alerts from local cronjobs and since I happen to use maildir+neomutt, rather than setting up a whole SMTP server, I only need to put a file into a proper destination.
+I made it because I wanted to receive e-mail alerts from local cronjobs and since I happen to use maildir+neomutt, rather than setting up a whole SMTP server, I only need to put a file with the e-mail into the proper destination in local file system.

-### Supported features
+### Features

 - Simple
 - Lets you control basic headers: sender, recipient and subject